INGREDIENTS(Make 8-10 biscuits)

 - Edible decorations such as coloured icing and edible glitter

-We are really looking forward to welcome the Christmas season here at the Cookery School.
-This recipe makes biscuits that are perfect for hanging decorations or gingerbread houses.
-Just remember to make a little hole in each biscuit before you bake them so you can thread them with ribbon or string.
-We use a lovely combination of ginger and cinnamon in this recipe, but tweak this to include your favourite flavours, perhaps using cloves, cardamom or mixed spice.
+This gingerbread recipe makes biscuits that are perfect for hanging as decorations or using for festive gingerbread houses.
+Just remember to make a little hole in each biscuit before you bake them so you can thread each with ribbon or string.
+We use a lovely combination of ginger and cinnamon in this recipe, but tweak this to include your favourite flavours, perhaps using cloves, cardamom or even mixed spice.

 Preheat the oven to 180°C